 Transition to a Green Card

 The transition to a green card can appear at first glance to be problematic for a TN visa individual because of the fact that the TN visa doesn't have dual intent, unlike the H1B visa status.
 However, there are ways around this issue without transitioning to the H1B visa status.
-One of the ways which has been successfully used by many individuals is to consular process their green card in Canada as opposed to adjusting their status in the U.S. If one is in the H1B status, they can adjust status to permanent residency inside the U.S.
+One of the ways which has been successfully used by many individuals is to consular process their green card in Canada as opposed to adjusting their status in the United States.
+If one is in the H1B status, they can adjust status to permanent residency inside the United States.

 Occupation and Experience